Edit Content

 Understanding National Debt Collection Harassment

 National Debt Collection operates as a third-party agency that attempts to collect unpaid debts on behalf of various companies.
 Some debts may originate from sources like Reel Time Capital, APD, or Advance America.
 While debt collectors are legally allowed to pursue unpaid debts, they must follow strict legal guidelines.
-Unfortunately, National is known to employ tactics that may violate the FDCPA, putting unnecessary strain on consumers who are already struggling financially.
+Unfortunately, National may employ tactics that violate the FDCPA, putting unnecessary strain on consumers who are already struggling financially.

 If you’ve experienced harassment, you’re not alone.
 The good news is that you have the right to stand up to these abusive practices.
 Whether National has bombarded you with phone calls or used threatening language, you can take action to protect yourself.